Fabric Path Traffic Flow

 In order to learn the MAC address as remote address there is rule, for unicast frames, received switch will learn the Source MAC address as remote MAC address entry only if the destination MAC address matches an already learned local MAC address entry.
 Switch learns remote MAC addresses only if the remote device is having a bidirectional conversation with a locally connected device; unknown unicast frames being flooded in the Cisco Fabric Path network do not necessarily trigger learning on edge switches.

 MAC address learning on Mixed VDC has different procedure, we will discuss here, let’s suppose you have switch which have M1 line card and has connectivity to L3 Outside network and also has F1 module connected to Fabric path domain.
 So in this scenario the MAC addresses of any hosts behind a particular Cisco Fabric Path core port are learned as remote MAC address entries on the forwarding engine ASIC controlling that core port.

 Cisco fabric Path Packet Forwarding:

-Here we will discuss two two host communicates with each other in fabric Path domain.
-Let suppose Host A and Host B in same VLAN 10 wants to communicated with each other, Host A connected to Switch ID S10 and Host B is connected to Switch S30 Switch.
+Here we will discuss two host communicates with each other in fabric Path domain.
+Let suppose Host A and Host B in same VLAN 10 wants to communicate with each other, Host A connected to Switch ID S10 and Host B is connected to Switch S30 Switch.